automl/neps/docs/reference/search_algorithms/multifidelity.md

 It starts with a large number of random configurations and evaluates them on a low-fidelity.
 The best-performing $1/\eta$ configurations are then promoted to the next fidelity, where they are evaluated again.
 This process is repeated until only a few configurations remain, evaluated on the highest fidelity.
 The process allows for broad exploration in the beginning and focus on the most promising configurations towards the end.

+See the algorithm's implementation details in the [api][neps.optimizers.algorithms.successive_halving].

 ??? example "Practical Tips"

     - For the same total compute, `SH` outperforms uninformed search algorithms like random search or grid search.